olim7t/sbt-scalariform/README.markdown

 	  override def scalariformTestOptions = Seq(PreserveSpaceBeforeArguments(true))

+##Running

+From sbt, reload your project definition by running `reload` (or just launch `sbt` if you were not already in interactive mode).
+This will also download and compile the plugin.

+**Then** you need to run `update` manually to download Scalariform. *Note:* this is normal sbt behavior, since Scalariform is set up as a dependency of your project (not of the plugin), in order to allow forking (see below).

+Your project now has two new actions: `format-sources` and `test-format-sources`, which get run automatically before `compile` and `test-compile` respectively.

 #How it works

-Each formatting action (main, test) is performed just before the corresponding compile action.
-The plugin uses a timestamp file in the target directory to detect which files have changed and therefore need to be reformatted.
+For each type of sources (main, test), the plugin uses a timestamp file in the target directory to detect which files have changed, and therefore need to be reformatted.

 The plugin forks a new VM to invoke Scalariform; this is required, since sbt project definitions are compiled against Scala 2.7.7, while Scalariform uses 2.8.0.
 The list of files to format is passed through a temporary file (fed to Scalariform's `-l` option).

-#To do / known issues

-* `update` must be called manually after the plugin is first added.
-See if there is a workaround.